 Making an Impact

 In 2009, RUW began the process of becoming a Community Impact United Way.
 To make this transition, RUW turned to our community to learn about the needs and goals of the Greater Fredericksburg region in the areas of Education, Income and Health.
-Our Community Impact Task Force determined specific strategies to address local needs, and from that RUW created 10 outcomes [link to outcomes] that we need to achieve in our area in order to address the root causes of poverty.
+Our Community Impact Task Force determined specific strategies to address local needs, and from that RUW created 10 outcomes that we need to achieve in our area in order to address the root causes of poverty.
 These outcomes currently serve as our funding and programming priorities.

-Since establishing those priorities, RUW had developed a funding approach that relies on measurable outcomes.
+Since establishing those priorities, RUW has developed a funding approach that relies on measurable outcomes.
 Each funded agency must demonstrate that their program is having an impact in our community.
 This approach ensures that we are investing our donor dollars in the programs that will have the greatest impact in the community.